SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of presentation and principles of consolidation

-The Company’s consolidated financial statements include the financial statements of its 50.1% subsidiary, EOW and 51% subsidiary, Paradise Medlife.
+The Company’s unaudited condensed consolidated financial statements include the financial statements of its 50.1% subsidiary, EOW and 51% subsidiary, Paradise Medlife.
 All significant intercompany accounts and transactions have been eliminated in consolidation.

-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America and the rules and regulations of the United States Securities and Exchange Commission, which present the consolidated financial statements of the Company and its majority-owned subsidiaries as of December 31, 2019.
+The accompanying interim unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America and the rules and regulations of the United States Securities and Exchange Commission for interim financial information, which includes consolidated unaudited interim financial statements and present the consolidated unaudited interim financial statements of the Company and its majority-owned subsidiary as of March 31, 2020.
 All intercompany transactions and balances have been eliminated.
-In the opinion of management, all adjustments necessary to present fairly our financial position, results of operations, stockholders’ equity (deficit) and cash flows as of December 31, 2019 and 2018, and for the years then ended, have been made.
+In the opinion of management, all adjustments necessary to present fairly our financial position, results of operations, stockholders’ equity (deficit) and cash flows as of March 31, 2020 and 2019, and for the periods then ended, have been made.
 Those adjustments consist of normal and recurring adjustments.
+Certain information and note disclosures normally included in our annual financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted.
+The unaudited condensed consolidated financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2019 and footnotes thereto included in the Company’s Report on Form 10K filed with the SEC on May 22, 2020.
+The results of operations for the three months ended March 31, 2020 are not necessarily indicative of the results to be expected for the full year.

-These consolidated financial statements are presented on the basis that the Company will continue as a going concern.
+These unaudited condensed consolidated financial statements are presented on the basis that the Company will continue as a going concern.
 The going concern concept contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 No adjustment has been made to the carrying amount and classification of the Company’s assets and the carrying amount of its liabilities based on the going concern uncertainty.
-As reflected in the accompanying consolidated financial statements, the Company had a net loss attributable to Exactus Inc. common stockholders of $10,591,487 for the year ended December 31, 2019.
-The net cash used in operating activities was $5,746,290 for the year ended December 31, 2019.
-Additionally, the Company had an accumulated deficit of $21,129,379 and working capital deficit of $1,761,309 at December 31, 2019.
+As reflected in the accompanying unaudited condensed consolidated financial statements, the Company had a net loss attributable to Exactus Inc. common stockholders of $2,789,684 for the three months ended March 31, 2020.
+The net cash used in operating activities was $164,283 for the three months ended March 31, 2020.
+Additionally, the Company had an accumulated deficit of $23,919,063 and working capital deficit of $3,677,275 at March 31, 2020.
 These factors raise substantial doubt about the Company’s ability to continue as a going concern for a period of twelve months from the issuance date of this report.
 Management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive, or raise additional debt and/or equity capital.
 The Company is seeking to raise capital through additional debt and/or equity financings to fund its operations in the future.
 Although the Company has historically raised capital from sales of common and preferred shares and from the issuance of convertible promissory notes, there is no assurance that it will be able to continue to do so.
 If the Company is unable to raise additional capital or secure additional lending in the near future, management expects that the Company will need to curtail its operations.
-These consolidated financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
+These unaudited condensed consolidated financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

 Over the last several months the Company and its advisors have been evaluating numerous opportunities and relationships to increase shareholder value.
 The Company expects to realize revenue through its efforts, if successful, to sell wholesale and retail products to third parties.
 However, as the Company is in a start-up phase, in a new business venture, in a rapidly evolving industry, many of its costs and challenges are new and unknown.
 In order to fund the Company’s activities, the Company will need to raise additional capital either through the issuance of equity and/or the issuance of debt.
-During the year ended December 31, 2019, the Company received proceeds from the sale of the Company’s Common Stock of approximately $7.2 million.
+During the three months ended March 31, 2020, the Company received proceeds from the sale of the Company’s Common Stock of approximately $100,000, related party advances of $85,000 and issuance of a note of $22,461.

 In March 2020, the outbreak of COVID-19 (coronavirus) caused by a novel strain of the coronavirus was recognized as a pandemic by the World Health Organization, and the outbreak has become increasingly widespread in the United States, including in each of the areas in which the Company operates.
 The COVID-19 (coronavirus) outbreak has had a notable impact on general economic conditions, including but not limited to the temporary closures of many businesses, “shelter in place” and other governmental regulations, reduced business and consumer spending due to both job losses and reduced investing activity, among many other effects attributable to the COVID-19 (coronavirus), and there continue to be many unknowns.
 While to date the Company has not been required to stop operating, management is evaluating its use of its office space, virtual meetings and the like.
 The Company continues to monitor the impact of the COVID-19 (coronavirus) outbreak closely.
 The extent to which the COVID-19 (coronavirus) outbreak will impact the Company’s operations, ability to obtain financing or future financial results is uncertain.